 Talinum caffrum is a perennial plant with a tuberous root and annual, much-branched, semi-erect or decumbent stems that bear green leaves with irregularly recurved margins.
-It can grow up to 16 inches (40 cm) long.
-The leaves are green, up to 2.4 inches (6 cm) long and up to 0.6 inches (1.5 cm) wide, with margins, sometimes rolled under.
-They are often succulent and deciduous but may be semi-evergreen.
-The flowers are mostly solitary, rarely in clusters of 2 to 3, yellow, up to 0.8 inches (2 cm) in diameter, opening in the afternoon and fading by nightfall.
+It can grow up to 16 inches (40 cm) tall.
+The leaves measure up to 2.4 inches (6 cm) long and 0.6 inches (1.5 cm) wide.
+They are often fleshy and deciduous but may be semi-evergreen.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Jewels of Opar prefers a full sun location but can tolerate a small amount of shade for part of the day.
-It does well in hot dry areas but benefits from some watering.
+This plant prefers a full sun location but can tolerate a slight shade for part of the day.
+It does well in hot, dry areas but benefits from some watering.
 It can be drought-tolerant for several weeks at a time.
-It does best in sandy and well-drained soils and is tolerant of poor soils and heat.
-Excellent for rock gardens and hot areas where not to much else grows.
+It does best in sandy and well-drained soils and tolerates poor soils and heat.
+Excellent for rock gardens and hot areas where not too much else grows.

-The lime green leaves brighten up any garden and it makes a wonderful border plant or addition to any flower garden.
-Will reseed itself once established, just thin out the seedlings or transplant to where you want them.
-If reseeding is undesirable deadhead as seeds form.
-Sadly seeds usually form on the same stalks that are still flowering so this is often hard to do.
+The lime green leaves brighten any garden, making it a wonderful border plant or addition to any flower garden.
+It will reseed itself once established.
+Just thin out the seedlings or transplant them to where you want them.
+If reseeding is undesirable, deadhead as seeds form.
+Sadly, seeds usually form on the same stalks while still flowering, so this is often hard to do.

-It grows well as a pot plant and is excellent on hot sunny decks where the lime green leaves provide an appearance of coolness.
-See more at Growing Tips and Uses for Jewels of Opar (Talinum paniculatum).
+It grows well as a pot plant and is excellent on hot, sunny decks where the lime-green leaves provide an appearance of coolness.

 - Back to genus Talinum